Important Terms in an Independent Contractor Agreement

 The start of a work arrangement is the time to clarify your agreement and the best way to do that is to put everything in writing.
 You'll be working on assumptions if you don't write everything down and these assumptions can cause problems and can result in costly and time-consuming litigation later.

 An independent contractor agreement should include several important sections.

 General Agreement and the Nature of the Work

 The first part of the agreement is typically a statement by both parties detailing what each will do.
 For example, the company might agree to pay the contractor for such-and-such work and the contractor agrees to provide the work by a certain date and under certain conditions.

 The nature of the work should also be described in detail.
 Exactly what is it that the contractor is going to do for you?
-If he's providing a product, when will he deliver it and how?
+If the person is providing a product, when will they deliver it and how?

 Independent Contractor Status

 This very important part of the agreement clearly defines the worker as an independent contractor, not an employee.
-It lists the rights of the contractor to perform services for others unless they directly conflict with or compete with the work for this company.
+It lists the rights of the contractor to perform services for others unless they directly conflict with or compete with the work for your company.
 It should state whether the work must be done by the independent contractor or whether they can hire others to do some or all of the work.

 This section also states the specifics of any training to be received by the contractor.
 An independent contractor is usually a professional, however, so training is typically minimal and limited to describing the specifics of the work to be done for this particular company.